-"Co-maker" - One of the two individuals who are joint borrowers either on a Federal PLUS Loan that was certified prior to January 1, 1995 or on any Federal Consolidation loan and who are equally liable for repayment of the loan.
-(See 34
+"Co-maker" - One of the 2 individuals who are joint borrowers either on a Federal PLUS Loan (parent borrowers) that was certified prior to January 1, 1995 or on any Federal Consolidation loan (married borrowers) and who are equally liable for repayment of the loan.
+(See 34 CFR 682.200.)

-CFR 682.200.)

-"Commission" - The ten member Illinois Student Assistance Commission created by Section 15 of the Higher Education Student Assistance Act [110 ILCS 947/15].
+"Commission" - The 10 member Illinois Student Assistance Commission created by Section 15 of the Higher Education Student Assistance Act [110 ILCS 947/15].